-corporation generally has the right to dissent from and shareholder's shares carry the right to vote, is entitled to request payment for the stockholders shares upon a dissent in respect of a resolution to: (i) alter the merger or consolidation in which the Delaware company's Articles to alter restrictions on the powers of corporation is participating, subject to specified the company or on the business the company is requirements, including that such permitted to carry on; (ii) adopt an amalgamation dissenting stockholder does not vote in favor of the agreement; (iii) approve an arrangement; (iv) authorize merger or consolidation.
+Under the DGCL, a stockholder of a Delaware Under the BCBCA, a shareholder, whether or not the corporation generally has the right to dissent from and shareholder's shares carry the right to vote, is entitled to request payment for the stockholders shares upon a dissent in respect of a resolution to: (i) alter the merger or consolidation in which the Delaware company's Articles to alter restrictions on the powers of corporation is participating, subject to specified the company or on the business the company is requirements, including that such permitted to carry on; (ii) adopt an amalgamation dissenting stockholder does not vote in favor of the agreement; (iii) approve an arrangement; (iv) authorize merger or consolidation.
 However, the DGCL does not or ratify the sale, lease or other disposition of all or confer appraisal rights, in certain circumstances, substantially all of the company's undertaking; and including if the dissenting stockholder owns shares (v) authorize the continuation of the company into a listed on a national securities exchange and will jurisdiction other than British Columbia.
 A shareholder receive shares listed on a national securities exchange is also entitled to dissent in respect of any court order in the merger or consolidation.
 Under the DGCL, a that permits dissent and in respect of any other stockholder asserting appraisal rights does not receive resolution if dissent is authorized by the resolution.
 A any payment for his or her shares until a court shareholder asserting dissent rights is entitled, subject determines the fair value or the parties otherwise agree to specified procedural requirements, including to a value.
 The costs of the proceeding may be objecting to the action giving rise to dissent rights and determined by the court and assessed against the making a proper demand for payment, to be paid by the parties as the court deems equitable under the company the fair value of the shares in respect of which the shareholder dissents.
 Under the BCBCA, if the shareholder and the company do not agree on the fair value for the shareholder's shares, the company or the dissenting shareholder may apply to a court to fix a fair value for the shares.

-Section 203 of the DGCL, Section 203 generally shareholder rights plan.
-The BCBCA does not restrict prohibits a Delaware corporation that has a class of related party transactions; however, in Canada, takeover voting stock listed on a national securities exchange or bids and related party transactions are addressed in
+Unless an issuer opts out of the provisions of The BCBCA contains no restriction on adoption of a Section 203 of the DGCL, Section 203 generally shareholder rights plan.
+The BCBCA does not restrict prohibits a Delaware corporation that has a class of related party transactions; however, in Canada, takeover voting stock listed on a national securities exchange or bids and related party transactions are addressed in stock held either in a voting trust or by a nominee on shareholders at the registered and records office. behalf of such person may, upon written demand, inspect the corporation's books and records during business hours for any proper purpose and may make copies and extracts therefrom.